You Don't Have to Go Completely Meatless to Eat More Sustainably—Some Experts Actually Advise Against It

 "Fortunately, the diet best for sustainability is the same as the diet best for health and longevity—a largely, but not necessarily exclusively, plant-based diet," Nestle says.
 "The Mediterranean Diet is one example."

-The Mediterranean Diet was awarded the year's best diet by a panel of experts from U.S. World & Report this year.
-This style of eating is pretty non-restrictive, with no limitations on calories, carbs or fat—rather focusing on the best sources of the three for optimal nutrition and enjoyment.
+The Mediterranean Diet was awarded the best diet for the third year in a row by a panel of experts from U.S. World & Report this year.
+This style of eating is non-restrictive, with no limitations on calories, carbs or fat—rather focusing on the best sources of the three for optimal nutrition and enjoyment.
 Fruits and veggies, nuts, seeds, beans, whole grains, olive oil, fish, eggs, meat—and a little dairy if you wish—are all welcome to the table on a Mediterranean Diet plan.
 Putting your emphasis on whole foods is key here, which Nestle says is also important for those looking to build a more sustainable plate.

 Looking Beyond Animal Foods